Tyrian-Misfits/website/content/docs/wvw/builds/engineer.md

 [Frontline Med-Kit Scrapper](http://gw2skills.net/editor/?PeQAIlNUw8yZPMH2JeyTmtKA-zVJYjRBfZEUBUdC47hIAbgHA-w)

-You serve four important functions: stealth, mitigate damage, cleanse, and heal.
+You serve five important functions: stealth, mitigate damage, cleanse, heal, and revive.

 ### Stealth

 When commander calls for stealth, use your elite skill Sneak Gyro, which drops a smoke field.
 Then use your Medkit 5 skill Infusion Bomb, which is a blast finisher.

 **Pro tip:** Double tap Medkit 5 first, then click Sneak Gyro, since Infusion Bomb has a small delay to blast.
 Then swap to Elixir Gun and hit trigger 4.
-If you change weapons (~) or swap to Medkit at the right time, the blast will still happen but you won't be thrown backwards.
+If you change weapons (~) at the right time, the blast will still happen but you won't be thrown backwards.
 Practice makes perfect!

 ### Mitigate Damage